mongator/documentation/mandango/working-with-objects.rst

 Save and delete
 ---------------

-To save and delete Mandango documents you can use the methods ``->save()`` y ``->delete()`` of the documents::
+To save and delete Mongator documents you can use the methods ``->save()`` y ``->delete()`` of the documents::

     // save